kady05naik/vehicle_tracking-system-project/README.md

 # Vehicle Tracking System Project

-The aim of this project is to understanding **Unity Catalog** in Databricks.
+The aim of this project is understanding **Unity Catalog** in Databricks.

 Following Azure Data Engineering Tools are used for this Project:
 1. Azure Data Lake Storage Gen2